biagioo/closet-app/README.md

 # closet-app

-Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Welcome to the Online Closet.
 This application allows you to keep track of the items in your closet by organizing them in an only closet.
-In this applicaiton you can create your own user wiht your own clsoet, view, add, delete and edit all items in your closet!
+In this applicaiton you can sign up, view, add, delete and edit all items in your closet!
+Then log out when you're all done!
 I hope you enjoy!

 ## Installation